mikeltobar/insurance_claims/README.md

   * Hypothesis contrast
   * Model and factor analysis
   * Quality and fitness analysis
-* ANOVA (multi factor)
+* ANOVA (multi-factor)
   * Interactions and effects analysis
   * Model design and results interpretation

 ## Conclusions

-We depart from a dataset with variables that don't follow normal distributions, so in some cases we will work with logarithmical ones.
-Thanks to to the hypothesis contrast we can assert that the mean payment for women is more than 1000$ higher than men's.
+We depart from a dataset with variables that don't follow normal distributions, so in some cases, we will work with logarithmical ones.
+Thanks to the hypothesis contrast we can assert that the mean payment for women is more than 1000$ higher than for men's.

 We get some significative variables in the linear regression model, with a fairly good adjustment, with a median value far from the mean one.
-The logistic regression model doesn't excel with precision, sensitivity or specificity, but it has a good accuracy.
+The logistic regression model doesn't excel with precision, sensitivity, or specificity, but it has good accuracy.

-Finally, the first ANOVA signals a significative classifier, with not a big influence in the final values, whereas the second ANOVA (multi-factor) asserts the factors it studies are significative, but without interaction.
+Finally, the first ANOVA signals a significative classifier, with not a big influence on the final values, whereas the second ANOVA (multi-factor) asserts the factors it studies are significative, but without interaction.

+## Bibliography

+[1] Actuarial loss prediction [online] [accessed: 25 May 2021].
+Available at: https://www.kaggle.com/c/actuarial-loss-estimation/data